What To Expect On A Whitewater Rafting Adventure

 Your Gear Will Be Provided

-All necessary rafting and camping gear (if applicable) should be provided by your tour company.
+All necessary water rafting safety equipment and camping gear (if applicable) should be provided by your tour company.
 Typically, this includes a dry bag for your supplies, a life jacket, and a helmet.
 Pack a few personal items and everything else will be taken care of.

-• Class III (intermediate): Rapids with moderate, irregular waves which may be difficult to avoid.
+- Class III (intermediate): Rapids with moderate, irregular waves that may be difficult to avoid.
 Some complex maneuvers in tight passages may be required.
 Strong eddies and powerful currents are often present.

-• Class IV (advanced): Intense and powerful yet predictable rapids which require accurate boat handling.
+- Class IV (advanced): Intense and powerful yet predictable rapids that require accurate boat handling.
 You may encounter large, unavoidable waves.

+Worried about intensity?
+Don’t be.
 With an experienced guide, you can enjoy the exhilaration of crashing whitewater knowing you’re in good hands.
+Ask us about class 3 rapids kayak or terrain for class 5 rafting if you're going big!

 You’re Going To Get Wet